pearcej/cppds/_sources/SortSearch/TheInsertionSort.rst

 The implementation of ``insertionSort`` (:ref:`ActiveCode 1 <lst_insertion>`) shows that
 there are again :math:`n-1` passes to sort *n* items.
-The iteration starts at position 1 and moves through position :math:`n-1`, as these are the items that need to be inserted back into the sorted sublists.
+The iteration starts at position 1 and moves through position :math:`n-1`, as these are the items that need to be inserted back into the sorted subvectors.
-Line 8 performs the shift operation that moves a value up one position in the list, making room behind it for the insertion.
+Line 8 performs the shift operation that moves a value up one position in the vector, making room behind it for the insertion.
 Remember that this is not a complete exchange as was performed in the previous algorithms.

 The maximum number of comparisons for an insertion sort is the sum of the first :math:`n-1` integers.
 Again, this is :math:`O(n^{2})`.
 However, in the best case, only one comparison needs to be done on each pass.
-This would be the case for an already sorted list.
+This would be the case for an already sorted vector.

 One note about shifting versus exchanging is also important.
 In general, a shift operation requires approximately a third of the processing work